!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 Should I see a physical therapist or chiropractor?
 Well, that depends somewhat on the reason that you are seeking care.
 While it is not uncommon to only receive one type of care, each has strengths that complement the other.
 Both chiropractic and physical therapy use techniques that work to help the body heal itself.
-So how can we go about choosing a physical therapist or chiropractor in Juneau?
+So how can we go about choosing a physical therapist or chiropractor?

 Weaknesses often stem from whether or not a specific facility will be able to meet your exact care needs.
 So how can we begin to know which one will best fit our needs?
 How can we learn to look for a physician that is qualified in their field?
 Understanding the basics of each type of care may help determine a patient’s personal preferences and care needs.

-What is physical therapy?
 Physical therapy is a series of medical treatments that focus on restoring flexibility, mobility, and strength to parts of the body that may need special attention.
 Physical therapy focuses on movement impairments and related ailments.
 Physical therapy centers most often work to help patients with injuries, weaknesses, and recovery from surgery.

-Physical therapy, also known as physiotherapy, is a type of medical care works to treat the patient using techniques that build on one another as mobility increases.
+Physical therapy, also known as physiotherapy, is a type of medical care that works to treat the patient using techniques that build on one another as mobility increases.
 Therapies will often begin by restoring range of motion and flexibility and then develop strength as care progresses.
 Some facilities will have additional services as per their specializations and individual resources.

 Earning a Doctorate of Physical Therapy takes about 7 years.
 Therapists may choose specializations based on interest and availability.
 Candidates must pass the National Physical Therapy Exam conducted by the Federation of the State Boards of Physical Therapy.
 Licensing is handled in the state in which the care will be administered.